Plaza de Toros de La Merced: 1902 bullring

+The ring was constructed of ordinary brick with neat cornicing, requiring so many bricks that local brickkilns struggled to meet demand.Built on a solid foundation of hydraulic concrete, the structure utilized the material for both structural support and decorative elements.
+The bullfighting ground (ruedo) measures 50 metres across, surrounded by a 1.8-metre-wide callejón (the perimeter passage for bullfighters).
+Behind the callejón is a barrier row with a 70-centimetre-wide passage leading to the seating area, which consists of fourteen rows accessed via nine broad entrances.
+A wide staircase leads to thirty-six upper seating boxes sheltered by a balcony, including a cantilevered presidential box designed with three times the capacity of a standard box.

 The main gate opens to the west in such a way that, with the presidential box above it, the bullring is divided, according to the general plan, into two halves: the sunny half, and the shady half.
 Before this gate stands an eight-stall bullpen, and on the right and the left are the gates for the bullfighters and the dragging of the dead bulls, and the gates for the picadores and the dragging of the dead horses respectively.
 (Note: In earlier times, the picador's horse was not armoured in any way, and was often killed by the bull; at one corrida in Huelva on 2 August 1891, eight horses were slain.)

-Within the great space within the building are bull corrals, backrooms, the halter shop, the skinning room, and horse stalls, and all the rooms that are needed to best serve the bullfighting festivals, such as a chapel, an infirmary, a first aid room, a bullfighters' room, a tack room, bullfighters' assistants' rooms, veterinary clinics, and caretakers' offices, among other things.
+The building contains bull corrals, backrooms, a halter shop, a skinning room, and horse stalls, along with rooms used for bullfighting festivals, including a chapel, an infirmary, a first aid room, a bullfighters' room, a tack room, bullfighters' assistants' rooms, veterinary clinics, and caretakers' offices.